felciabatta/Gene-Pheno-CCA/README.md

-# metaCCA
+# Gene-Pheno-CCA

-Private project using a modified version of metaCCA.
+Private project files, including a modified version of metaCCA.
 - Bugs fixed relating to single-study analysis

-Original README:
+Original metaCCA README:

 The MATLAB codes in this repository can be used to perform metaCCA <br />
 (and its variant metaCCA+) - summary statistics-based analysis <br />